MurtoHilali/blog/_posts/2020-04-19-face-masks.md

 layout: post
 title:  "Will face masks be the next big thing?"
 author: Murto
-categories: [ Neuroscience, Economics, Mathematic, Psychology, Business ]
+categories: [ Neuroscience, Economics, Mathematics, Psychology, Business ]
 tags: [ Causality ]
 image: "https://miro.medium.com/max/1400/1*JhoaDY436zAMMrLV7VJpuQ.png"
 ---
 I know what you're thinking.

->"Should I invest in the hottest new AI-powered face mask startup from San Diego?"
+**"Should I invest in the hottest new AI-powered face mask startup from San Diego?"**

 Personally, I'm throwing in all my life's savings — $37.28 and a Tim Horton's gift card (I don't actually know the balance).
 Face masks have become essential in the fight against Covid-19 and brands are getting creative with new and sexy *FASHION *masks: